Albert-Gao/SomeJava/README.md

 # SomeJava

 Assignments from my coding class.
-Most of them are well documented.
+Most of them are well documented and come with unit tests.